simonfunk/led-video-player/README.md

 - 🖥️ **Multi-Monitor Support**: Automatically detects and displays on secondary monitors
 - 🌅 **Day/Night Switching**: Automatic switching between image collections based on time or sunrise/sunset
+- 🌐 **Web Interface**: Remote control and management from any device on your network
 - 🎛️ **Flexible Configuration**: YAML/JSON configuration with command-line overrides
 - 🖼️ **Smart Image Handling**: Supports JPEG, PNG, BMP with automatic EXIF rotation
 - ⌨️ **Hotkey Controls**: Keyboard shortcuts for navigation and mode switching